 By Margaret Wright A flurry of preparations in a cavernous warehouse on N.M.
-14 just south of Santa Fe resemble those for any other fine
+14 just south of Santa Fe resemble those for any other fine arts and craftsmanship exposition.
+There’s the scent of fresh paint and sawdust from workers repairing sections of walls where goods will be displayed.
+Another crew unpacks boxes of painstakingly fashioned

-By Christopher Zoukis Finding a job and somewhere to live are probably the two most critical factors determining whether a released offender will do well,
+By Christopher Zoukis Finding a job and somewhere to live are probably the two most critical factors determining whether a released offender will do well, or end up back in prison.
+In the United States, up to 90% of those who are sent back to prison are unemployed.
+In the U.K., the one year recidivism

 W.E.
 Donaldson Correctional Facility, Bessemer, Alabama has a harsh atmosphere and reputation for housing some of the most dangerous criminals in the country.
 Death row inmates, some with life sentences without the possibility of parole and others with a chance to be released and lead a new life are part of the W.E.
 Donaldson Correctional Facility (WEDCF) community, but, if one is to live a gratifying life, whether it is behind bars or outside prison walls, a serious attitude change needs to occur.